 Minecraft can be used to tell stories with characters, locations, choices, motivations, and plots.
 Teachers can use Minecraft as a tool for students to write and create stories based on their character.
 Perhaps students might create a backstory for the world they create, as well as for their character.
 Students can also create a story with different plot elements using the game they play and add more creative elements.

-One of the best ways to improve how students display their reading comprehension is asking them to create a visualization.
-They could reconstruct various settings from the text, and even recreate scenes and plot events.
-They could also use these recreations to give a presentation or make predictions on what might happen next, and then physically create those predictions in Minecraft.
+One of the best ways to have students display their reading comprehension is to ask them to create a visualization.
+They can reconstruct various settings from a text, and even re-create scenes and plot events.
+They can also use these recreations to give a presentation or make predictions on what might happen next, and then actually create those predictions in the game.

 In addition, many standards we have focus on close reading and critical thinking skills.
 Readers must make inferences, examine point of view, interpret words, and analyze how a text works.
 Although games may be light on reading, students must use the same kinds of skills in Minecraft and other games.
 Games like Minecraft have “domain-specific” words students must know.
 Students as players must also consider point of view and make inferences based on the world and situations.
 Teachers should play the game, and reflect on the skills needed to play it, and make connections to transfer these skills when students read complex texts.
 Minecraft is complex, and students must “read” it carefully and thoughtfully.